moj-analytical-services/data-engineering-exports/README.md

 5. Commit the file and push it to GitHub
 6. Create a new pull request and request a review from the data engineering team.
 Once this is approved, you can merge your PR: this doesn't happen automatically, so don't forget.
 7. Once your changes are in the `main` branch, request a data engineer to `pulumi up` which deploys your changes to the infrastructure.
 They will tell you when it's ready.
+If you have access to the data engineering SSO role, then you can do this yourself [following the instructions](./CONTRIBUTING.md).
-If you can't see your new role in IAM (in our example it's `export_<<new_project>>-move`) then your changes haven't been deployed.
+8. If you can't see your new role in IAM (in our example it's `export_new_project-move`) then your changes haven't been deployed.
+You may need to wait 24 hours.

 ## Exporting from your bucket